null

 Astringent Herbs:

-Astringent herbs are plants that may help tighten and tone tissues by causing cellular constriction.
-They are used to support skin health, manage minor bleeding, and soothe mucous membranes.
-Examples include Witch Hazel (Hamamelis virginiana), known for its skin-toning properties; Yarrow (Achillea millefolium), valued for wound care; and Red Raspberry Leaf (Rubus idaeus), used to support uterine health.
+Astringent herbs are plants recognized for their ability to tighten and tone tissues through gentle cellular constriction.
+These herbs are commonly used to support skin health, manage minor bleeding, and calm mucous membranes.
+In traditional herbal practices, they often work alongside demulcent herbs—which focus on hydration and soothing—to help maintain tissue integrity.
+Examples of astringent herbs include Witch Hazel (Hamamelis virginiana), appreciated for its skin-toning properties; Yarrow (Achillea millefolium), frequently used on minor wounds; and Red Raspberry Leaf (Rubus idaeus), traditionally associated with uterine health.

 Carminative Herbs: